PBayma/To-do-project/README.md

 ## General Info

 This project is a starting point for a Flutter application.
 The objective is learn Flutter and try to apply BLoC pattern in a simple application.
-Beside this, I tried to implement route manager to learn if I need to upgrade this application.
+Beside this, I tried to implement route manager, cause in future I can upgrade this application.

 ## Tecnologies